 Since the year 2000, we’ve witnessed the rapid evolution of new technologies, government policies and global economies that have had a serious impact on how companies do business today.
 The stats are in and it’s clear that B2B buyers have changed the way they do business in this rapid change but have you or your sales team adapted to this constant change?

 My evolution since 2000 looked like this.
 In the early 2000s I worked at Dun & Bradstreet, selling sales and marketing databases.
-In 2004, I got bit by the entrepreneurial bug and started Sales for Life to help the sales community solve its some of these problems.
+In 2004, I got bit by the entrepreneurial bug and started Sales for Life to help the sales community solve some of its problems.
 From 2004-2012, Sales for Life was focused almost exclusively on sales recruiting.
 From 2012 to present — in partnership with Jamie Shanks we decided to dig deeper into the modern sales issues faced by the sales community so they don’t fall behind today’s buyers.

 In this blog, We’ll look back over the past 19 years to help you look forward to the next couple of years.
 It's time to review the trends and make sure you are ready for the future that is changing at a pace that many sales leaders are not able to keep up with.

 2000-2005: Transformation Era:

 2000 - Marketing automation was in its infancy (Eloqua - now Oracle – was only founded in 1999), so generating leads by email wasn't as strong as it was today.

 2000 - The recruiting world was in major flux - Monster.com was created in 1999 through the merger of The Monster Board and Online Career Center, and began amalgamation of the online recruiting world.

 Late 1990s to early 2000s – Polycom played a large role in the evolution of video conferencing with systems such as the ViewStation® in 1998, which put Polycom at $1 billion in sales for the year, and their desktop solution, Via Video, which debuted in 2000.